edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Rename selected tracks or takes

-Renaming stuff for takes, items and tracks depending on focus
+Renaming stuff for takes, items, markers, regions and tracks depending on focus

 #### ek_Set volume for selected tracks